stretcharm/PowerBI_Training/README.md

 - The third view is relationships and can show how our data is linked
 - Again we can use the dates and fields to create a visual
 - However the data has a column for each value type this can harder to work with.
-E.g if we had months columns on or spreadsheet we cannot filter them as they are seperate fields
+E.g if we had months columns on or spreadsheet we cannot filter them as they are separate fields

 Start File
 https://github.com/stretcharm/PowerBI_Training/blob/master/Uk%20Tourism_Exercise%20Video%208.pbix